factcast/factcast/factcast-site/documentation/content/migration/index.md

 There is a [section on optimitic locking](/usage/java/optimistic_locking/) as a new api feature.

-#### Postgres module uuid-ossp
+#### Postgres module uuid-ossp and ddl user

 The Postgres module *uuid-ossp* is necessary for the new optimistic locking api feature.
+In order to provide a user with enough privileges to install modules and also running the application without unnecessary db permission, we split the database responsibility into two different users.
-If you want to upgrade your server version, please take a look into the [{{%icon circle-arrow-right%}}Postgres - uuid-oops ]({{%relref "/setup/server/prerequisites.md#uuid-ossp"%}}) section in the prerequisites guide to ensure that this module will be provided.
+If you want to upgrade your server version, please take a look into the [{{%icon circle-arrow-right%}}Postgres]({{%relref "/setup/server/prerequisites.md#postgres"%}}) section in the prerequisites guide to ensure that your migration will succeed.

 ##### {{% alert theme="warn" %}} *Note, the server start will most likely fail, if you don't follow the instructions.* {{% /alert %}}